-As of June 30, 2019, the Company had working capital of \$6,794,226 (2018 - \$2,127,539), with cash and cash equivalents totaling \$5,899,050 (2018 - \$1,568,245).
+As of March 31, 2020, the Company had working capital of \$8,443,226 (2019 - \$9,995,385), with cash and cash equivalents totaling \$7,221,485 (2018 - \$8,710,501).

-See Financing Activities section of the MD&A for financing details related to the closing of the private placement in March 2019, which raised gross proceeds of over \$7 million.
+See Financing Activities section of the MD&A for financing details related to the closing of the private placement in 2019.

-The Company plans to continue exploration efforts for 2019 in Mexico and Canada with the use of its current cash position, see Outlook section of the MD&A. It also plans to generate opportunities to acquire new properties and to enter into options or joint ventures with third parties to manage risk.
+The Company plans to continue exploration efforts for 2020 in Mexico and Canada with the use of its current cash position, see Outlook section of the MD&A. It also plans to generate opportunities to acquire new properties and to enter into options or joint ventures with third parties to manage risk.
 The Company also plans to finance its future activities primarily through raising capital from private placements of equity capital in the Company and through payments it receives from option and joint ventures of the Company's properties to qualified mineral exploration companies.
-There can be no assurance that the Company will succeed in obtaining financing, now or in the future or that it will be successful in obtaining payments through optioning and joint venturing some or all of its properties.
+There can be no assurance that the Company will succeed in obtaining financing, now or in the future or that it will be successful in obtaining payments through optioning and joint venturing some or all its properties.
 Failure to raise sufficient funding for its operations and ongoing business activities on a timely basis could cause the Company to suspend its operation and eventually to forfeit or sell its interest in its mineral properties.